Table of Contents

 - Bathroom areas: While your entire bathroom doesn’t need a deep clean each day, you should aim to disinfect the toilet handle and seat and sink daily.
 If you want to go the extra mile to prevent mold, squeegee your shower walls immediately after you take a shower.

 Keeping a list of daily cleaning tasks is an excellent way to ensure high-traffic areas are as clean as possible.

 Weekly Cleaning Tasks

-Every week, you should pick one or two days to deep clean certain rooms in your house.
+Every week, you should pick one or two days to deep clean certain rooms in your house with a checklist.
 After several days, specific areas will become dirtier, and you can stay on top of them by having a weekly cleaning plan.
 Here are a few spaces and items we recommend cleaning weekly: